shilangyu/EOOP20L-neural-network/doc/preliminary.md

 #### NNFunctions

-`NNFunctions` stores function used by the NN: activation function, derivative of the activation function, output layer function and cost function.
+`NNFunctions` stores function used by the NN: activation function, derivative of the activation function, output layer function, derivative of the output layer function, and cost function.
 Constructing a `NNFunction` object consists of providing the previously mentioned function, or choosing ready function from an enum.

 #### NeuralNetwork